Skip to main content

 Duplicate Handling

-Duplicates are detected by (project_name, website_url) combination.
+Duplicates are detected by (project_name, website_url) combination and automatically skipped.

 queue bulk